miptleha/react-github/README.md

-** the project is not ready yet, you can write your wishes in issues **
+**The project is not ready yet, you can write your wishes in issues**

 ## GitHub Search App